nailgilaziev/messagepack/README.md

 final bytes = p.takeBytes(); //Uint8List
 yourFunctionSendToServer(bytes); //sends [1, 204, 222, 195, 162, 104, 105]
 ```
-> 1 encodes to 1 byte with value 1
+> `1` encodes to 1 byte with value 1.
-> 222 encodes to 2 bytes with values [204, 222] because 222 > 127
+> `222` encodes to 2 bytes with values [204, 222] because 222 > 127.
-> true encodes to 1 byte with value 195
+> `true` encodes to 1 byte with value 195.
-> 'hi' encodes to 3 bytes with first byte containing str length info and other 2 bytes hold symbols values
+> `'hi'` encodes to 3 bytes with first byte containing str length info and other 2 bytes hold symbols values.

-> For more information, refer to the msgpack documentation
+> For more information, refer to the [msgpack](https://msgpack.org/) documentation.

-Here packing format process not like the way we usually pack data in json, by specifying keys.
+Streaming packing process not like the way we usually pack data in json, by specifying keys.
 The current example is more like how data is packed in TCP/IP frame structure.

-## Unpacker
+### Unpacker part

 ```dart
 final List<int> rawBytes = yourFunctionReceiveFromServer(); // receive List<int> bytes from server